destinygg/destinypositions/docs/politics.md

 There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) fuffilling a debt that was promised.

 Logistically, implementing reparations would be difficult.
+(Who exactly gets the money?
+How much money is equivalent to 40 acres, adjusted for inflation?)
 I acknowledge that reparations are probably not politically feasiable.

 ## Voting